A photo of Steve Seung Jun Yoo on Yoo’s Instagram, October 5, 2019.

 With the exception of a brief visit, the Korean-born singer and actor has been banned from his birth country since 2002, when he became a naturalized US citizen and evaded his mandatory military duty in Korea.

-Korea’s Military Manpower Administration and its Justice Ministry imposed the ban on the grounds of “safeguarding the interests and safety of the state,” pursuant to the immigration law.
+Korea’s Military Manpower Administration, or MMA, and its Justice Ministry imposed the ban on the grounds of “safeguarding the interests and safety of the state,” pursuant to the immigration law.

 By Choi Si-young (firstname.lastname@example.org